-Laws regarding lead contamination vary greatly on the federal, state and city levels.
+Laws regarding lead contamination vary significantly on the federal, state and city levels.
 Fortunately, the City of Chicago has enacted laws that are more favorable toward tenants and grant everyone the right to a safe living environment.
-While your landlord is not required to inspect your home for contaminants, the law requires property owners to give tenants information pertaining to the risk of lead exposure and how to locate potential problems.
-When repairs are required, tenants have the right to notify the property owner in writing about the issue and receive a resolution.
+While your landlord is not required to inspect your home for contaminants, the law requires property owners to give tenants information about the risk of lead exposure and how to locate potential problems.
+When repairs are necessary, tenants have the right to notify the property owner in writing about the issue and receive a resolution.

 For additional information see the following pages: